ACHMartin/seastar_project/README.md

 <p align="center">
   <img src="/docs/source/_static/images/seastar.png" width="500">
 </p>
-Welcome to the SeaSTAR Project software repository, tailored for the Ocean Surface Current Airborne Radar demonstrator (OSCAR).
+Welcome to the **SeaSTAR** Project software repository, tailored for the Ocean Surface Current Airborne Radar demonstrator (OSCAR).

-SeaSTAR is a new Earth Explorer mission concept dedicated to observing fast-evolving small-scale ocean surface dynamics in all coastal seas, shelf seas and marginal ice zones.
+**SeaSTAR** is a new Earth Explorer mission concept dedicated to observing fast-evolving small-scale ocean surface dynamics in all coastal seas, shelf seas and marginal ice zones.
 Its science goals are:

 1. To understand the role of fast-evolving small-scale ocean dynamics in mediating exchanges between land, the cryosphere, the atmosphere, the marine biosphere and the deep ocean.

 2. To determine the ocean circulation and dominant transport pathways in the global coastal, shelf and marginal ice zones.

 3. To improve understanding of coastal, shelf and marginal ice zones contributions to the global climate system.

-SeaSTAR has been selected as an ESA Earth Explorer 11 candidate to proceed to phase 0 in competition with 3 other candidates.
+**SeaSTAR** has been selected as an ESA Earth Explorer 11 candidate to proceed to phase 0 in competition with 3 other candidates.

-OSCAR is the airborne demonstrator of SeaSTAR and has been developed by MetaSensing under the framework of ESA contract 4000116401/16/NL/BJ.
+OSCAR is the airborne demonstrator of SeaSTAR and has been developed by MetaSensing under the framework of ESA contract *4000116401/16/NL/BJ*.

-This software has been developed to be applicable to a wide range of SeaSTAR studies including the processing of OSCAR data from Level-1p (as delivered by MetaSensing before pre-processing) to Level-2 (Wind and Current map per airborne track).
+This software has been developed to be applicable to a wide range of **SeaSTAR** studies including the processing of OSCAR data from Level-1p (as delivered by MetaSensing before pre-processing) to Level-2 (Wind and Current map per airborne track).
 The processing, in short, consists of multilooking, calculation of the Radial Surface Velocity (RSV) from the interferogram, application of calibration